FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/recipes.md

 By default, electron-builder builds for current platform and architecture.
 However, you can use the electron-builder CLI to create builds for other platforms ([more info here](https://www.electron.build/multi-platform-build)).

-All arguments passed to the `electron:build` command will be forwarded to the electron-builder.
+All arguments passed to the `ow:electron:build` command will be forwarded to the electron-builder.
 Available arguments are [here](https://www.electron.build/cli).
-To set the platforms to build for, add them as a CLI arg to the `electron:build` command, optionally followed by the installers you want to build for that platform.
+To set the platforms to build for, add them as a CLI arg to the `ow:electron:build` command, optionally followed by the installers you want to build for that platform.

 #### Example